-From Jamie Oliver to Rachel Ray, food celebrities are speaking out about childhood obesity and the school lunches they are served.
+With regard to healthy lunch options, from Jamie Oliver to Rachel Ray, food celebrities are speaking out about childhood obesity and the not so healthy lunches that are served at school.
 But why leave it to them when healthy meals can start at home?
 One of the ways parents can speak out against unhealthy cafeteria lunches is by sending their children to school with pre-packed lunches.
 And delicious healthy ones at that!

 Finding healthy lunch food that your children will actually eat may seem daunting.
 Fortunately, we have some great ideas for fun and healthy lunches that your child will enjoy eating.